-- high intensity residential uses with some capacity for commercial and retail uses at ground and podium; - b. integration with the transit plaza and the transit station and interchange (CAMCOS), other bicycle and pedestrian infrastructure, the urban open space infrastructure in the Maroochydore Parklands Precinct, Retail Core Precinct and Commercial Precinct; - c. maximum development yields for this precinct are expected to be in the order of : - ▶ Retail 15,000 m GFA; and - Commercial 20,000 m GFA; and - d. approximately 250 residential dwellings.
+- high intensity residential uses with some capacity for commercial and retail uses at ground and podium; - b. integration with the transit plaza and the transit station and interchange (CAMCOS), other bicycle and pedestrian infrastructure, the urban open space infrastructure in the Maroochydore Parklands Precinct, Core Business Precinct and Commercial Precinct; - c. maximum development yields for this precinct are expected to be in the order of 22: - > Retail 10,000m2 GFA; and - ➢ Commercial -13,000m2 GFA; and - d. approximately 250 residential dwellings.